threefoldtech/tfchain/docs/misc/adding_validators.md

 - System
   - Linux Kernel 5.16 or newer.

-The specs posted above are not a hard requirement to run a validator, but are considered best practice.
-Running a validator is a responsible task; using professional hardware is a must in any way.
+The specs posted above are not a hard requirement to run a validator but are considered best practice.
+Running a validator is a responsible task; using professional hardware is a must in any case.

 ## 1. Generate Keys